minddocdev/mou-release-action/README.md

 #### Scope

-The *scope* is required when `monorepo` mode is enabled, in order to only generate a changelog for those commits that belong to the specific app.
+The *scope* is required when an `app` is given, in order to only generate a changelog for those commits that belong to the specific app.
 Therefore, all relevant commit messages should have the `<type>(<scope>)` or `(<scope>)` format.
 Scope should be equal to the given `app` input.